 typedefs

 A typedefs declaration can be used to create new types based on existing data types including existing typedefs.
-It can also be used to define ‘native’ types as outlined in the section below.
+It can also be used to define ‘external’ types to allowing custom types to be implemented outside of ALFA.

-typedefs is a top level declaration and its entries are available for use in any UDT.
-Generic types can be defined combining existing types, such as the dictionary declaration below.
+typedefs is a top level declaration with global scope, and its entries are available for use in any user-defined type.
+Generic types can be defined combining existing types.

 typedefs {